-We recommend naming your variants something useful to identify them quickly.
-To change your variant's name, select the variant name, and the mouse will transform into a cursor.
-Type a new variant name and hit enter on the keyboard or click elsewhere on the screen to save changes.
+We recommend naming your variants something useful so you can quickly identify them.
+To change your variant's name, click on the variant name, and the mouse will transform into a cursor.
+Type a new variant name and hit enter on the keyboard, or click away from the variant tab to save changes.

-There's no need to re-enter information.
-You can easily duplicate your variants by selecting the arrow button on the required variant, followed by duplicate.
-A cloned variant now exists, which you can modify to differ from the original.
+To create a new variant with minor changes, there's no need to re-enter information.
+You can easily duplicate an existing variant by selecting the arrow button on the right of the variant tab, followed by Duplicate.
+You've now cloned the original variant and can proceed to make any necessary changes.

-Creating an exact duplicate page variant, e.g., variant 5 and variant 4, results in the system reading variant 5 and ignoring variant 4.
+Note: Creating an exact duplicate page variant – e.g., if variant 5 and variant 4 are identical – will result in the system reading variant 5 and skipping variant 4.

 Warning: The delete action cannot be undone.

 Easily drag and drop your variants to re-order them.

 Learn more about creating and editing page variants.

 Much like pages, you can create variants of individual rows.
 Tailor different versions of the same row for specific use cases, e.g., to target specific device types, users, segmentation tags, and/or timeframes.

 Note: Language preferences can't be set at row level; however, all other parameters are available.

 To create a new row variant, click on the plus icon next to the existing row details block.